Rafase282/MyFCCWiki/Build a Personal Portfolio Webpage.md

 **Do not use templates for this zipline.**

-CodePen.io overrides the `Window.open()` function, so if you want to open windows using jquery, you will need to target invisible anchor elements like this one: `<a target='_blank'>`.
+CodePen.io overrides the `Window.open()` function, so if you want to open windows using jQuery, you will need to target invisible anchor elements like this one: `<a target='_blank'>`.

 ## My HTML Code Snippets
 ### The Head:
 - Every HTML5 document has to start with `<!DOCTYPE html>`
 - You can add more fancy stuff if needed.
-- The `head` tags has the tile, links for style shees and the charset.
+- The `head` tags has the tile, links for stylesheets and the charset.
 I think you can also add the JS links.

 ```
 <!DOCTYPE html>